7 Special Pop Classics Books You Must Read

 5. Tim Burton’s Nightmare Before Christmas: The Film, the Art, the Vision

-The Nightmare Before Christmas was published in 1993 with a first paperback edition.
+The Nightmare Before Christmas was published in 1993 with the first paperback edition.
 I got this at Disneyland Paris in 2008 with my mom.
 It has a wide range of art, pop culture, the lyrics to all the different songs, and many backgrounds about the different songs, the same with the various characters.
 So it introduces the character, and you’ll meet Jack.

 One of the most exciting parts of this book was the art and the vision.
 So it started with a poem Tim Burton wrote and illustrated for himself.
 I find it incredibly interesting to see how the film was created, from ideas to storyboards to actual films.
-I also found it fascinating how Jack’s expressions are a range of heads that they molded and sculpted and pop them on and off.
+I also found it fascinating how Jack’s expressions are a range of heads that they molded and sculpted and popped on and off.
 So there’s so much about the stop motion captured, and they detail how everything was produced and made.

 Another exciting aspect the book explores is Tim Burton’s relationship with the Disney Company.
 He mentioned that much of what he works with is society’s tendency to categorize people.
 So, you can see that throughout all the films he’s done.
 Tim said Jack is one of those characters who wanted to reverse the idea of a movie monster and make him more human and likable.